 (ii) Multiply the average number of full-time positions from subsection (i) by .15 or fifteen percent.
-The resulting number equals the number of positions that must be filled to meet the fifteen percent increase.
-Numbers are rounded up to the nearest whole number at point five (.5).
+The resulting number equals the number of new positions that must be filled to meet the fifteen percent increase.
+Numbers are rounded down to the nearest whole number.

-(i) ABC Company anticipates increasing employment during the 2001 calendar year at a manufacturing facility by an average of 15 full-time qualified employment positions for a total of 113 positions.
-The average number of full-time qualified employment positions during the 2000 calendar year was 98.
-To qualify for the tax credit program the minimum average number of full-time qualified employment positions required for the 2001 calendar year is 98 x .15 = 14.7 (rounding up to 15 positions).
-Therefore, ABC Company's plan to hire 15 full-time qualified employment positions for 2001 meets the 15% employment increase requirement.
+(i) ABC Company anticipates increasing employment at a manufacturing facility by an average of 15 full-time qualified employment positions for a total of 113 positions.
+The average number of full-time qualified employment positions for the four consecutive full calendar quarters immediately preceding the calendar quarter for which the first qualified employment position is filled was 98.
+To qualify for the tax credit program, the minimum average number of full-time qualified employment positions required for the four consecutive full calendar quarters after the calendar quarter for which the first qualified positions is filled is 98 x .15 = 14.7 (rounding down to 14 positions).
+Therefore, ABC Company's plan to hire 15 full-time qualified employees satisfies the 15% employment increase requirement.

-(ii) ABC anticipates increasing employment at this same manufacturing facility by an average of 15 additional full-time qualified employment positions during the 2002 calendar year to a total of 128 positions.
-To qualify for the tax credit program the minimum average number of full-time qualified employment positions required for the 2002 calendar year is 17 (113 x .15 = 16.95, rounding up to 17).
-Therefore, ABC Company's plan to hire 15 full-time qualified employment positions for 2002 does not meet the 15% employment increase requirement.
+(ii) ABC anticipates increasing employment positions at this same manufacturing facility by an average of 15 additional full-time qualified employment positions during the following four consecutive full calendar quarters for a total of 128 positions.
+To qualify for the tax credit program, the minimum average number of full-time qualified employment positions required for these four consecutive full calendar quarters is 16 (113 x .15 = 16.95, rounding down to 16).
+Therefore, ABC Company's plan to hire 15 full-time qualified employees does not satisfy the 15% employment increase requirement.

 (6) Application procedures.

-A taxpayer must file an application with and obtain approval from the department of revenue to receive tax credits under this program.
-A separate application must be submitted for each calendar year for which credits are claimed.
+A taxpayer must file an application with and obtain approval from the department to receive tax credits under this program.
+A new application must be submitted after each group of four consecutive full calendar quarters that you project employment to increase over 15%.
 RCW 82.62.020

-requires that application for the tax credits be made prior to the actual hiring of qualified employment positions.
+requires that application for the tax credits be filed within the first ninety days after the first qualified employment position is filled.
 Applications failing to satisfy this statutory requirement will be disapproved.